kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/01-score-keep-app/01-basic-crud/04-installing-react.md

 `$ npm --version`

 Update your `npm` with `$ brew doctor` and then `$ brew upgrade`
-  * I'm assuming you have homebrew installed
+  * I'm assuming you have [homebrew](https://brew.sh/) installed
   * If you don't, it might be a good time to install it now :)

 ### If you wanted to install a specific version
-* It is important to use stable versions as a tutorial you are watching from 6 months ago may work with specific versions but may break with more recent versions
+* It is important to use stable versions as a tutorial you are watching from six months ago may work with specific versions but may break with more recent versions
 * This is a lesson you probably won't learn until you waste countless weekend hours wondering why you can't complete an online tutorial that everyone else seemed to love

 #### Specific Install Example